Dmytro969/directus-project/README.md

 3. Some browsers block autoplay - check browser console for warnings
 4. Ensure the video size is reasonable for web delivery

-### HTML Content in Product Fields
+### Dependency Issues on Vercel

-If you see HTML tags (like `<p>`) displayed in product fields:
+If you encounter build errors related to missing dependencies on Vercel:

-1. Make sure your API endpoint is properly cleaning HTML tags using the stripHtmlTags function
+1. The project includes a pre-build script that tries to resolve common dependency issues
-2. Check if your Directus instance is configured to save HTML content in text fields
+2. Check the build logs to see if specific packages are failing to install
-3. If you want to render HTML instead of stripping it, use dangerouslySetInnerHTML in your React components, but be cautious about security implications
+3. You may need to update the `vercel.json` and `next.config.js` files if new dependencies are added

 ## License